tralamazza/connect-throttle/README.md

     ab localhost:3000/

-Pass a function instead of a fixed value:
+You can also pass a function instead of a fixed value:

 ```js
 var connect = require('connect');